wapmorgan/UnifiedArchive/README.md

 | `countCompressedFilesSize(): integer`                                                    | Returns size of all compressed files from archive in bytes.                                                            |
 | `countUncompressedFilesSize(): integer`                                                  | Returns size of all uncompressed files from archive in bytes.                                                          |

-- Archive content information methds:
+- Archive content information methods:

 | Method                                                                                   | Description                                                                                                            | When it fails                                                       |
 |------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------|